EdrowsLuo/osudroidstrings/wiki/how to use skin.json/en.md

 Translated from Chinese to English by ImagineBlaze, with assitance from the Chinese osu!droid closed beta development team.

 ## Introduction
-skin.json is a skin.ini replacement after 1.6.7 is introduced，it has a speciality of being more versatile.
+skin.json is a skin.ini replacement after 1.6.7 is introduced, it has a speciality of being more versatile.
-As it's name suggests，data will be stored in the .json format，and can be directly edited using NotePad/TextEdit.
+As it's name suggests，data will be stored in the .json format, and can be directly edited using NotePad/TextEdit.

 ## Example file